Genesis Foundation: £1m Genesis Kickstart Fund

 The £1m Genesis Kickstart Fund was established in 2020 to enable talented freelance artists to stay on their career paths and explore new possibilities in a world radically altered by COVID-19.
 The fund, which ran for two years, supported 95 different projects around the UK, involving more than 1000 freelance creative professionals in paid work on projects spanning diverse artistic genres.

 Recipients of grants from the Kickstart Fund have gained access to the Genesis Connects Directory, an online platform enabling artists and creative professionals in the Foundation’s network to meet, foster new collaborations and benefit from mentoring opportunities.

 Commissions

 The Genesis Foundation is the leading commissioner of sacred music in the UK.
+All dates refer to premiere performances.